 If you've already bought two puppies and you're struggling with them and looking for guidance, the recommendations set out below may help you to put a stop to their mischief and mould your puppies into well-behaved, individual, adult Cocker Spaniels.

-To state the obvious, your objective will be to raise two individual, well-socialized, well-trained, and well-mannered Cocker Spaniels.
+Your objective will be to raise two individual, well-socialized, well-trained, and well-mannered Cocker Spaniels.

 It's thought that where puppies are raised together, their development falls short; individual attention will allow each puppy to develop to his full potential.

-So it's important that the pups are kept apart for the first few months of their life.
-It's also equally important to give both puppies lots of individual attention.
+So it's essential that the pups are kept apart for the first few months of their life.

 If you've not yet crated your puppies, you'll find plenty of helpful advice on crate training your puppy here.